odpi/egeria-docs/site/docs/education/egeria-dojo/developer/overview.md

     ??? beginner "Setting up your Test environment (30 mins)"

         The `egeria-dev-projects.git` repository contains the utilities to support your Egeria test environment.
 This was one of the git repositories that you cloned in the prerequisite tasks.
 Open this git repository in IntelliJ.

-        ??? tip "Opening egeria-dev-projects.git in IntelliJ IDEA ..."
-            Use **File**->**Open...** and select the top-level `egeria-dev-projects` directory that was downloaded from GitHub in the file selection window.
-Click the **Open** button.

 Now build the `egeria-dev-projects` code ...

         ??? beginner "Building egeria-dev-projects.git in IntelliJ IDEA ..."
             --8<-- "docs/education/tutorials/intellij-tutorial/intellij-building-egeria-dev-projects-git.md"